 Some of Xanbot’s features:

-- Several utility commands, allowing you to display information on LoL runes, masteries, the weather and much more.
+- Several utility commands, allowing you to display information on League of Legends runes, masteries, the weather and more

 A complete command list for Xanbot can be found at http://xangold.tv/help/